 4.4 Relationship Between Leaf Heavy Metals Content, DCA and DA

 For the two investigated species, a positive correlation was found between DCA on adaxial and abaxial surfaces and leaf heavy metals amounts.
 This result could be due to the high-wettability of study leaves.
-Indeed, Wang et al. (2013) revealed a significantly negative correlation between leaf contact angles of water droplets on adaxial surfaces and particulate matter (PM) retention amounts for Sophora japonica and Cedrus deodara because of their.
-Besides in our study, the strong and higher correlation (R2 ˃ 0.50, P < 0.05) were found on F. benjamina adaxial and abaxial leaf surface in Main roads.
-According to Bradley et al. 2003 and Sase et al. 2008, stored water on leaf surfaces increases the potential for leaf damage from pollutants.
+Indeed, Wang et al. (2013) revealed a significantly negative correlation between leaf contact angles of water droplets on adaxial surfaces and particulate matter (PM) retention amounts for Sophora japonica and Cedrus deodara because of their high non-wettability.
+Besides, in our study, the strong and higher correlation (R2 ˃ 0.50, P < 0.05) were found on F. benjamina adaxial and abaxial leaf surface in Main roads.
+According to Bradley et al. (2003) and Sase et al. (2008), stored water on leaf surfaces increases the potential for leaf damage from pollutants.
 This leaf property induced a higher capacity of investigation leaf species to encapsulate more heavy metals as the DCA increases.
 Contrary to DCA; the linear regression between DA on adaxial and abaxial surfaces and leaf heavy metals content showed generally a negative correlation.
 This trend, could suggested that leaf heavy metals accumulation may be not one of the factors affecting leaf surface.
-Leghari and Zaidi.
-2013, attested that it is often difficult to estimate the effects of air pollutants because the organisms are exposed to a wide range of uncontrolled variables (parasites, weather conditions, complex mixture of pollutants).
+Leghari and Zaidi (2013), attested that it is often difficult to estimate the effects of air pollutants because the organisms are exposed to a wide range of uncontrolled variables (parasites, weather conditions, complex mixture of pollutants).

 5. CONCLUSION